Yashodha8890/Web_Programming/README.md

 ### Feature 2
 Handling member resistration & login with different user levels : <br>
+In the registration feature, the website will allow users to register with Asian delight restaurant.
+A member ID is created for each registered user.
+A registered member can do other functions after logged into the account.
+By doing this, it is easy to administrators to manage user accounts and previlages.
 <br> Provide links to related code files (github) & link to the feature (shell.hamk.fi) .

 ### Feature 3